Veerabhadran Ramanathan

-Due to his close affiliation with Pope Francis, Ramanathan has been described as "The Pope's climate scientist".
+He is a member of the Pontifical Academy of Sciences, an organization established by the Vatican to promote scientific research and advise the Pope on scientific matters.
+He was appointed as an ordinary member on October 7, 2004, and serves on its council.

+In this capacity, he has personally advised Pope Francis on climate change issues.
 He was influential in the creation of Laudato si', the Pope's encyclical on climate change.

 Background and education

 Ramanathan was born in Chennai, India.
 At the age of 11, he moved with his family to Bangalore.
 The classes at the school he attended were taught in English, and not his native Tamil.
 He admits that he "lost the habit of listening to my teachers and had to figure out things on my own".
 He received his BE degree from Annamalai University, and ME degree from the Indian Institute of Science.
 In 1970, he arrived in the US to study interferometry at the State University of New York at Stony Brook under the direction of Robert Cess.
 Before Ramanathan could begin working on his PhD research, Cess decided to change his research and focus on planetary atmospheres.